waterlinked/docs/docs/underwater-gps/bluerov-integration.md

 ## Water Linked software update

 Check the Water Linked system for available software updates.
 You can check the Underwater GPS software version at [192.168.2.94/#/about](192.168.2.94/#/about).
 The update process is documented in the [Software Update section](upgrader.md).

+## BlueROV2 integration without integration kit

+It is possible to integrate the Underwater GPS G2 with the BlueROV2 *without* the BlueROV2 Integration Kit.
+What you need to make sure is that the Underwater GPS G2 and the BlueROV2 is on the same network.
+This can be achieved using a networking cable from the Master Electronics inside the Topside Housing to the computer which is connected to the FXTI.
+You will have to configure a bridged connection between the two networking interfaces for the Underwater GPS G2 to be able to communicate with the BlueROV2 through the computer.

+### Locator-U1

+The [Locator-U1](../locators/locator-u1.md) is a battery powered and has an integrated depth sensor, therefore you only need to charge it, attach it to the BlueROV2, turn it on, and configure it in the [Underwater GPS GUI](gui/settings.md).

+### Locator-A1

+The [Locator-A1](../locators/locator-a1.md) needs to be integrated with the BlueROV2 following the steps in [Installing the Locator-A1](#installing-the-locator-a1-on-the-bluerov2) above.
+Since the Locator-A1 signals goes through the BlueROV2 tether and enters the FXTI, you will have to route the Locator-A1 signals to the *Locator* bulkhead on the Underwater GPS G2.
+The bulkheads on the Underwater GPS G2 mates with [Binder 770 Series NNC Miniature Cable Connectors](https://octopart.com/99-0771-002-08-binder-39031370) and uses pins 7 and 8 for the Locator-A1 signals.
+For the signal integrity of the Locator-A1 signal, use a Cat5e cable between the Topside and the FXTI.
+Using the Locator-A1, you will also need to provide external depth.
+See [Providing depth to system when using Locator-A1/S1](gui/api.md/#providing-depth-to-system-when-using-locator-a1s1) for more information.

+### Locator-D1

+The [Locator-D1](../locators/locator-d1.md) comes with a seperate cable which must run parallel with the BlueROV2 tether to the Topside.
+Since the Locator-D1 is a stand-alone unit, no further integration with the BlueROV2 is needed.

+### Locator-S1

+As with Locator-A1, you will have to provide external depth.
+See [Providing depth to system when using Locator-A1/S1](gui/api.md/#providing-depth-to-system-when-using-locator-a1s1) for more information.
+The Locator-S1 cable will also have to run alongside the BlueROV2 tether up to the Topside unit.